InsertKoinIO/koin/docs/reference/koin-core/extension-manager.md

 }
 ```

-Below here is how we call the `coroutinesEngine` extension:
+Below is how we call the `coroutinesEngine` extension:

 ```kotlin
 val Koin.coroutinesEngine: KoinCoroutinesEngine get() = extensionManager.getExtension(EXTENSION_NAME)